 The client is required to report his gross earnings, the gross earnings of other Income Group adults in the home, and actual out-of-pocket day care costs for the first 3 months of Phase II coverage.
 This information is used to determine financial eligibility for the remainder of the Phase II period.
-The PR L3 is mailed at the end of the 3rd month and must be d.
-Automatic Termination of TM
+The PR L3 is mailed at the end of the 3rd month and must be completed and returned by the 21st of the fourth month, unless the client establishes good cause.